day8/re-frame-10x/docs/HyperlinkedInformation/UnderstandingTiming.md

     Click the "replay" button ([#115](https://github.com/Day8/re-frame-trace/issues/155)) a few times to see if you get stable numbers.

-2. Don't freak out about any apparent slowness just yet.
+2. Don't freak out about any apparent slowness.
+Not just yet, anyway.

     After all, you're running a dev build, right, not the production build?
 And I'm guessing you're also running a dev build of React?

-    And using `re-frame-trace` will slow things
-    down too, what with all that creating and analysing of trace.
+And even `re-frame-trace` itself will add its own drag too, what with all that creating and analysing of trace.

     So, run the production version of your app first, before deciding you have a performance problem.
-Something what takes 100ms in dev might take 20ms in prod.
+Something what takes 100ms in dev might take 10ms in prod.

     The Timing Tab is not really about absolute numbers so much as the relative time taken to do the different "parts" of an Epoch.
-Is one View very slow for some reason, compared to others?
+Is most the time going in views, or maybe one view in particular?
+Or in one subscription, compared to the others?
     And, even then, remember point 1 (above).

 ## Know Your Epoch Timeline